-We believe that all children have the right to a broad and balanced curriculum which is differentiated to meet the needs of the child.
+We believe that all children have the right to a broad and balanced curriculum in which adaptive teaching methods support meeting the needs of the child.
 By achieving this we ensure that children feel a sense of self-worth, they are proud of their achievements and develop feelings of success.
 In order to support this, teachers use a range of strategies to meet the needs of children with Special Educational Needs.
-They receive specific training aimed at differentiating work effectively, as well as understanding the different learning styles of children.
+They receive specific training on adaptive teaching methods and scaffolding work effectively, as well as understanding the different learning styles of children.
 The use of assessment allows teaching staff to understand the needs of the child more effectively and tailor the learning to their specific requirements.

-Children who are working below age related expectations access the steps curriculum which employs a small steps approach.
+Children who are working two or more years below age related expectations are assessed against the steps assessments in addition to those identified above.
+The steps assessments employs a small steps approach.
 Through breaking down the existing levels of attainment in to finely graded steps and targets we ensure that all children achieve success and progress in their learning.
-The steps curriculum helps to generate and form their personalised SMART targets to work on throughout the assess, plan, do and review process.
+The steps assessments help to generate and form their personalised SMART targets to work on throughout the assess, plan, do and review process.
 All teaching strategies and personalised provision will be identified to ensure they achieve their targets.

 The engagement model is statutory from September 2021.
 This is an assessment tool that teaching staff will use to support children working below the national curriculum standard and is based on regular observations which help to capture a child's progress.
 The five areas that the tool assesses are: